Transitioning Young People on Complex or High Cost Medicines from Paediatric to Adult Care Services: Guiding Principles

 Activity Based Funding of Medicines in Hospitals (April 2019)

 This document was developed to assist NSW hospital pharmacy departments with their understanding of activity based funding (ABF) processes as well as clarify issues related to pharmacy costs and funding for outpatient supply of medicines and associated services and products.

 Click here to download

-Minimising medication-related complications with iodinated intravascular contrast (October 2018)
+Minimising medication-related complications with iodinated intravascular contrast (Version 1.1 November 2019)